 He is an Independent Member and Deputy Chair of the Bracknell Forest Council Standards Committee, and Chair of Wokingham Council’s Independent Remuneration Panel.
 He is also actively involved in horse racing and is a Steward at Ascot, Epsom, Kempton Park and Brighton.

-David grew up and went to school in Bristol and first visited the Club in the 1960s with his grandfather.
+David grew up and went to school in Bristol and first visited the Club in the 1960’s with his grandfather.
 He was first elected to the Club’s Executive Board in April 2014 and re-elected at the 2017 Annual General Meeting.